 Closing

-End the eulogy by thanking others who were important to your grandpa, including relatives and friends as well as those who helped care for him during his final days or weeks on this earth such as medical professionals or hospice volunteers.
+End the eulogy by thanking others who were important to your grandpa including relatives, friends and those who may have cared for him during his final days or weeks on this earth.

-You can finish with a final quote or characteristic that sums up your grandad for people to take away.
+You can finish with a final quote or characteristic that sums up your grandad for people to take away with them and hold in their hearts.

 If you have created an online memorial of your grandpa, invite others to contribute their own memories of him on his timeline.
 If it’s on Memories.net, you can mention to visit this site and search his name in the search box (see below).
-Or ask them to email or text you so you can share it with them directly.
+You could also share it with them directly via email or text.

 4. Practice by reading the eulogy aloud